 NPAC SMS shall update the Subscription Version Failed SP List of the individual subscription version(s) that were broadcast to the Local SMSs with the discrepant Local SMS(s), upon completion of the broadcast of the delete of the Subscription Version(s) to Local SMSs.
 (Previously SV-425)

-Note: The NPAC SMS will roll up the Subscription Version Failed SP List so that the SV that was active prior to the disconnect request (SV1) contains the Failed SP List for both SV1 and SV2, as defined in the IIS Message Flows for Disconnect of a Ported Pooled Number.
+Note: The NPAC SMS will roll up the Subscription Version Failed SP List so that the SV that was active prior to the disconnect request (SV1) contains the Failed SP List for SV1, as defined in the IIS Message Flows for Disconnect of a Ported Pooled Number.

 RR5-70 Disconnect Subscription Version – Updates to the Failed SP List for Port-To-Original